FREE CONSULTATION 603-691-0100

 For example, if there are future damages, an economist will be needed to calculate the present value of those damages so they can be awarded in advance.

 Attorney John B. Kenison Jr. has helped hundreds of victims in the Manchester community fight for the justice they deserve.
-Kenison Law office recognizes that each case is unique and works to provide knowledgeable and focused legal counsel to victims needing accountability for their devastating injuries.
+Kenison Law Office PLLC recognizes that each case is unique and works to provide knowledgeable and focused legal counsel to victims needing accountability for their devastating injuries.
 Contact us for a complimentary consultation at 603-471-3550 or fill out our contact form.

 Medical Malpractice and Prescription Errors

 As our Manchester, NH medical malpractice lawyer knows, prescription error malpractice occurs when a healthcare provider, such as a doctor, pharmacist, or nurse, makes a mistake while prescribing, dispensing, or administering medication to a patient.
 These errors can have serious consequences, including illness, injury, or even death.
 In New Hampshire, prescription error malpractice is a form of medical malpractice, and victims may be able to pursue legal action to seek compensation for their injuries and damages.
-Call Kenison Law Office, PLLC when you need help.
+Call Kenison Law Office PLLC when you need help.

 How does it happen?